databrary/policies/definitions.md

 #### Excerpts

 An excerpt is a selection from a larger *Recording* that illustrates a particular point or demonstrates a finding.
-It is typically no more than a few seconds or minutes in length.
-Investigators or Affiliate Investigators may select segments of a recording as an excerpt for display in public settings if the Depicted Individuals have granted sharing permission that includes Public Showing.
+It is typically no more than a few seconds or minutes in length, substantially less than the full length of a *Recording*. *Investigators* or *Affiliate Investigators* may select segments of a recording as an *Excerpt* for display in public settings if the *Depicted Individuals* have granted appropriate sharing permission.

 #### Digital Files